-- A properly fitted and correctly worn skateboard helmet can cut the risk of serious head injury by up to 80 per cent.
-This means four out of five brain injuries could be prevented, if every skateboarder wore a helmet.
+- A properly fitted and correctly worn skateboarding helmet can cut the risk of traumatic brain injury by 45 per cent.

 - There are special helmets just for skateboarding.
 Skateboarding helmets cover more of the back of the head and will protect against more than one crash.
 Because falls are common in skateboarding, these helmets are made of material that is specially designed to withstand multiple impacts on the same spot.